landryb/geoserver-datadir-checker/README.md

 ## Why this script ?

 I've grown tired of having broken layers/geoserver instances, and having to dive in the maze of stacktraces in the log files.
+It also allows me to get the list of unused/unreferenced files/datastores/styles to prune the datadir from.

 ## Why offline ?